ut-issl/repository-template/.github/ISSUE_TEMPLATE/bug_report.md

 _Provide any extra notes if necessary._

 ## Notes
-- Please tie the related project if it exists.
+- _Link the issue to any related projects if applicable._
 - Please set `Assignees`.
 - Please set a `priority` label.
 - Please write the conclusion before close the issue.